Sleep regression. Myth or real?

 When your baby’s sleep suddenly changes parents often wonder and question what they did wrong.

 For example, at 4 months your baby is rolling and becoming more aware of their world.
-They are putting things into their mouths, solids may have started, they are beginning to babble, they may have started childcare and at 4 months your baby is beginning to recognise people.
+They are putting things into their mouths, solids may have started, they are beginning to babble, they may have started childcare, they may have just learnt to roll, solids may be being dabbles in and at 4 months your baby is beginning to recognize people.
 As a result, their little bodies are stimulated like never before (and even overstimulated as many of these skills happen in close proximity).
-Your baby’s little brain is therefore in overdrive as they are processing everything both physically and mentally.
+Your baby’s little brain is therefore in overdrive as they are processing everything both physically and mentally. this would be no different to you starting a new job, or playing a new sport you have never played before.
+You will be trying to navigate your way through the day with all of this new information.
+I know when I have started something new, I can wake in the wee hours of the morning processing what is happening.
+Your baby is no different.

 So next time your baby’s sleep routine dramatically changes (and they are not unwell) ask yourself what has changed in my baby’s life?
 What have they done ‘new’ recently.